Refund of Credit Card Payments

 It is essential to disclose all information, reasons for the appeal, and all supporting documentation regarding your case in the initial appeal letter.
 Subsequent appeal letters providing new information, different reasons for the appeal, or new supporting documentation are not eligible for review.

 For a medical problem, we require verification of the severity of the condition (verification of how the condition affects your ability to perform university-level coursework), not a detailed description of the condition itself.
 We require a letter, typed on official letterhead, from the physician or another personal healthcare provider, or the form used by the Tang Center at UC Berkeley.
 The letter must be signed by the physician and delivered/mailed in a sealed envelope.
 Emails or unsigned letters on plain stationery are not acceptable.

 Death in the Family

-We require a copy of death certificate (or verification of death from the hospital or attending physician), and the deceased's relation to the student.
+We require a copy of the death certificate (or verification of death from the hospital or attending physician), and the deceased's relation to the student.

-How to Submit
+How to Submit:

-Refunds: Summer Sessions
+Berkeley Summer Sessions

-Berkeley, CA 94720-5404
+Berkeley, CA 94704

-Students participating in a special program offered by Berkeley Summer Sessions, such as Summer Abroad or Global Internships programs, must follow the policies and procedures published on their respective sections.
+Students participating in a special program offered by Berkeley Summer Sessions, such as Summer Abroad or Global Internships programs, must follow the policies and procedures published in their respective sections.
 Please refer to the policies for Summer Abroad and Global Internships for more information.
 Students participating in the College of Environmental Design's Summer Institute, embARC Summer Design Academy, or Disc* programs must follow the policies and procedures published by the CED.